omque/riverSpider-PowerShell/README.md

 		3. PowerShell supports tab completion.
 You can write partial words and press `Tab` to auto complete filenames and directories.
 	3. When in the directory type: `.\submit.ps1 test.ttpasm`
 	4. The test code in `test.ttpasm` should be uploaded and the Analysis tab should be populated with diagnostic information.

+## What is PowerShell?

+Much like Unix has "Bash" (Bourne Again Shell) as a shell and scripting language, Microsoft has implemented a similar version for its Windows operating system known as PowerShell.
+Through specific commands, users are able to execute scripts which can automate several tasks.
+PowerShell is strongly supported by Microsoft and is used by programmers, system administrators, and network engineers.

+By default Windows comes with PowerShell 5.x.
+This program requires **at least** PowerShell **7.2.5.**

+PowerShell has been open sourced and has been written for multiple operating systems. riverSpider-PowerShell is only intended to work on Windows operating systems from a PowerShell 7.x terminal.
+Linux and macOS versions of PowerShell have not been tested, nor are likely to work due to missing components that were not ported over from Windows.
+If you are on Unix based operating system, please use the original version of riverSpider written in Bash.

+## PowerShell vs. "Command Prompt"

+PowerShell is NOT the "Windows Command Prompt (CMD)".
+These are two separate programs.
+CMD was the original shell program developed by Microsoft in 1987 and lacks many of the modern features offered by PowerShell.
+As of 2016, PowerShell replaced CMD as the default shell on Windows 10 and further.

+Please make sure you are using a PowerShell terminal.

+## Why a different version for Windows?

+riverSpider was originally written in Bash, for Linux.
+While Unix based operating systems like Linux and macOS are able to run the program, Windows users must either make use of a virtualized version of Linux in order to access the same tool.
+This would either be through the Windows Subsystem for Linux (WSL) or a virtual machine.

+Despite this, the setup time is significant and the process is prone to error which I found was off putting to students who are unfamiliar with this tooling.
+Virtual machines also require significant resources which may not be available on certain hardware.

+riverSpider-PowerShell is a "Windows native" implementation of the original riverSpider.
+No virtualization, outside "DLL" files, or third party tooling (aside from Java and PowerShell) are required.
+This makes the process fast and efficient.